circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 ### Dependencies

-If you have dependencies from homebrew, or wish to have more control over dependency installation you can override our commands like so:
+If you have dependencies from homebrew or wish to have more control over dependency installation, you can override our commands:

 ```
 dependencies: